hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 ### Tag Specifications

 The tags to apply to the resources during launch.
-You can tag instances, volumes, elastic GPUs and spot instance requests.
+You can tag instances, volumes, elastic GPUs, spot instance requests and network interfaces.
 More information can be found in the [EC2 API documentation](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_LaunchTemplateTagSpecificationRequest.html).

 Each `tag_specifications` block supports the following:

 * `resource_type` - The type of resource to tag.
-Valid values are `instance`, `volume`, `elastic-gpu` and `spot-instances-request`.
+Valid values are `instance`, `volume`, `elastic-gpu`, `spot-instances-request` and `network-interface`.
 * `tags` - A map of tags to assign to the resource.